 Special Educator 4-6

 I began teaching in 1988 (BS from SUNY Geneseo) and have taught Elementary, Middle and High School.
 I earned a Master’s in Special Education at the University of Oregon in 2005.
-Particularly fun and interesting were the 8 years I spent sharing a High School Special Education job with my wife.
-Our kids (now 13 and 15) were small and we arranged it so that we alternated days so one of us was home with them each day.
+Particularly fun and interesting were the 8 years I spent sharing a High School Special Education job with my wife, who is a Special Ed teacher at BUHS.
+Our kids (now 16 and 18) were small and we arranged it so that we alternated days so one of us was home with them each day.

 I’ve taught a lot in traditional settings, but also outside the typical settings.
-In eighth grade I gave trumpet lessons and taught swimming lessons, both of which I did for many years.
+In eighth grade I began giving trumpet lessons and taught swimming lessons, both of which I did for many years.
 In the mid ‘90’s I lived in Australia and worked as a dive instructor.
 For about 12 years I made a living as a professional juggler, with performances and workshops in 10 states and four countries.
 I’ve taught more than 10,000 people to juggle.
-After moving to Brattleboro, my family discovered NEYT and I’ve had great pleasure in being part of the directing team for several shows.
+After moving to Brattleboro, my family discovered the New Englan Youth Theatre and I’ve had great pleasure in being part of the directing team for several shows.